cliffordnwanna/JOB_HUNTER/README.md

 ![Job Hunter Screenshot](assets/Screenshot(1).png)

 An intelligent job search tool that helps you find remote opportunities that match your skills and automatically generates tailored application materials.
+Find your dream job in minutes, not weeks.
+Upload your CV, search by job title, and instantly get AI-matched opportunities with personalized cover letters ready to send.

 ## 🌐 Live App
 **👉 [Launch Job Hunter on Streamlit Cloud](https://remotejobhunter.streamlit.app)**